 On Interactive Investor’s website, you can buy and sell thousands of different investments including stocks and shares, actively managed funds, exchange traded funds (ETFs) and investment trusts, and manage your money inside a tax-free ISA or SIPP.
 It also offers more complex financial instruments such as spread betting, contracts for difference, and foreign exchange trading.
-Perhaps the biggest attraction is its flat charging structure with most investors paying just £10 a trade (£6 for regular traders).
-If you ask me, it’s simply a top site for investors.

 Top features of the Interactive Investor share dealing account

 The site is jam-packed with features.
 It lays out your investment portfolio neatly and clearly, so you can see exactly where you stand with a single glance.

 It then offers a vast amount of investment data and research plus a host of extras and add-ons, including a watchlist, price alerts, transaction history, company research, stock news and coverage of international markets.

 I have a dealing account with Interactive Investor and I chose it for a simple reason – I liked its prior flat rate charging structure of just £10 a trade, which I found clear, simple, memorable and competitive.
 That pricing structure is now history.
 The big investment platforms make little or no money from customers who rarely or never trade, but still need to be serviced.
 This may partly explain why Interactive Investor has switched to a monthly charging model.

 Previously, customers paid a £22.50 quarterly fee, which added up to £90 a year but was returned in trading credits.
 That means that if you did nine £10 trades during the year, holding the account didn’t cost you a penny beyond what you would have spent on dealing fees.

 Now you can either pay: